Saturday, October 25, 2014

 Just as Big Night’s story is about people who are not only creators, but players in business, so are the people who made the film.
 Actor Stanley Tucci is at the center of this film serving as co-writer, co-director, and actor.
 He also directed with fellow actor, Campbell Scott, with neither of them having prior directing experience (IMDb: Big Night (1996)).
 Along with Tucci and Campbell is a large cast: Tony Shalhoub, Marc Anthony, Minnie Driver, Isabella Rossellini, Ian Holm, Allison Janney, and even Liev Schreiber can be seen.
 While at the time Rossellini and Holm were the only famous actors, today, much of the cast is well-known and respected.
 So, at the time, this was not a collection of Hollywood powerhouses coming together for a side project, this was a genuine collaboration or sorts.

 So why have all these actors come together for this project?
 First of all, Tucci and Tropiano had a story to tell.
 Hollywood is full of Italian stereotypes, and they come from an Italian family.
 Here, they could tell a story that was genuine with cultural perspective.
 What they put together in the script was very personal.
 In fact, the timpano, the most attractive dish presented in the film was a secret recipe of the family that Tucci’s mother later published in her cookbook, Cucina & Famiglia (1999) (Coyle 45, 47).
 The elements, like the food, were very personal to the filmmakers.
 Second, there are the players.
 One side of the actor is the artist.
 They put life into stories and can become the essence of a film.
 However, while producing a performance, they must please.
+After all, to live is to work and find jobs.
+This story is very relatable to this kind of life.

 I think that this is a great film not only about life in general, but about artists by artists.
 One can look at Babette in Babette’s Feast and see someone who gave all the money she had to make a feast.
 I believe that Primo is very much like her.
 He prizes the artistry and the pure way of the food as the only way.
 But artistry has a price.
 Unless Primo sacrifices his authentic Italian way for an “impure” American version of his dishes, he will end up not being able to offer his talents to the people at all.
 As I look at this film, I see a bunch of actors coming together for themselves.
 They want good jobs and they want a good show.
 There is an idea of actors needing to be guided by the filmmakers, so I think it was a bit risky for Tucci to put this together.
 There is risk of making a flop, or losing money, or even just personal discouragement in the learning process.
 But the actor did what the actor needed and, I believe, it came out as a success.